The main sources of real estate law are as follows:

 Acquisition and Recordation Tax

-Foreign investors acquiring land are required to file a report with the local government within 60 days of the execution of the sale and purchase agreement, or to obtain approval in cases where the land is located in:
+Foreign investors acquiring land are required to file a report with the local government in Korea within 60 days of the execution of the sale and purchase agreement, or to obtain approval in cases where the land is located in:

 Acquisitions of commercial real estate are financed through both debt and equity financing.
 In particular, institutional investors such as investment banks, public pension funds, mutual aid associations, securities companies and insurance companies are a significant source of financing for such acquisitions, as well as foreign investors.

 Security over real estate (ie, mortgages) must be registered with the competent court registry office.
-In the case of mortgages, for example, registration tax (0.2% of the maximum secured debt amount) and local education tax (20% of the registration tax), as well as certain other fees and duties, such as charges for the purchase of national housing bonds and stamp duty, must be paid prior to filing the application for registration of the mortgage.
+In the case of mortgages, registration tax (0.2% of the maximum secured debt amount) and local education tax (20% of the registration tax), as well as certain other fees and duties such as charges for the purchase of national housing bonds and stamp duty, must be paid prior to filing the application for registration of the mortgage.

 Under Korean law, if an entity (the security provider) grants security over its assets to secure the debt of another person/entity (the debtor) without adequate consideration from the debtor, this may constitute criminal and civil breach of fiduciary duty by the directors of the security provider.
 In other words, if the security provider’s directors fail to procure adequate consideration when they approve the provision of collateral, the directors will be deemed to have caused economic harm to the security provider in breach of their fiduciary duty.
-In order to be deemed "adequate" in this context, the consideration must be equivalent to the exposure risk of the security provider (ie, forfeiture of its assets should the debtor default on the loans).
+In order to be deemed “adequate‟ in this context, the consideration must be equivalent to the risk exposure of the security provider (ie, forfeiture of its assets should the debtor default on the loans).

 In addition, if the debtor is a specially related person/entity of the security provider (ie, its major shareholder), the provision of security by the security provider may be subject to certain additional restrictions or requirements under Korean law, including the following: